hraberg/mimir/README.md

 For more, see [`mimir.test`](https://github.com/hraberg/mimir/tree/master/test/mimir/test).

+### Pong

+[This example](https://github.com/hraberg/mimir/blob/master/test/mimir/test/pong.clj) is an attempt to write something less trivial where the working memory keeps changing.
+It doesn't fully work yet but has shown many weaknesses in the assumptions made in Mímir which needs addressing.
+It uses [`clojure-lanterna`](https://github.com/sjl/clojure-lanterna/) for text UI.

+    lein trampoline run -m mimir.test.pong

+(The ball doesn't collide with the paddles yet.)

 #### Pattern Matching

 Mimir contains an even more experimental [pattern matcher](https://github.com/hraberg/mimir/blob/master/src/mimir/match.clj), which can be seen in action on maps in the [Rosencrantz golfers example](https://github.com/hraberg/mimir/blob/master/test/mimir/test/golfers.clj) above.
 This pattern matcher and it's relationship and influence on Mimir proper is still a bit up in the air - I hope to iron this out over the next week or so.
 It can be used on it's own: